revelsi/reachy2_code_generation/README.md

 1. **Code Generation**: The agent generates Python code based on a natural language request
 2. **Code Validation**: The code is validated for syntax, imports, and safety
+3. **Automatic Correction**: If validation errors are detected, the code is automatically corrected (up to 3 attempts)
-3. **User Confirmation**: The user is asked to confirm execution
+4. **User Confirmation**: The user is asked to confirm execution
-4. **Safe Execution**: The code is wrapped in a safe execution wrapper and executed
+5. **Safe Execution**: The code is wrapped in a safe execution wrapper and executed
-5. **Result Display**: Execution results are displayed, including output and any errors
+6. **Result Display**: Execution results are displayed, including output and any errors

 ## Model Configuration